Panzerschrek/U-00DC-Sprache/source/docs/en/functions.rst

 =========

 Ü supports free functions.
-Functions have zero or more params and can return values.
+Functions have zero or more parameters and can return values.

 Exaples of function declarations:

 .. code-block:: u_spr

-   fn Add( i32 x, i32 y ) : i32; // Function has two params of type "i32" and returns a value of type "i32".
+   fn Add( i32 x, i32 y ) : i32; // Function has two parameters of type "i32" and returns a value of type "i32".
-   fn Sleep( f32 sec ); // Function has single param of type "f32" and returns no value. fn GetPi() : f64; // Function has no params and returns a value of type "f64". fn Max( i64& x, i64& y ) : i64&; // Function has two reference params of type "i64" and returns a reference of the same type.
+   fn Sleep( f32 sec ); // Function has single parameter of type "f32" and returns no value. fn GetPi() : f64; // Function has no parameters and returns a value of type "f64". fn Max( i64& x, i64& y ) : i64&; // Function has two reference parameters of type "i64" and returns a reference of the same type.

-********
+************
-*Params*
+*Parameters*
-********
+************

-Functions can have value-params and reference-params.
+Functions can have value-parameters and reference-parameters.
-Reference params are defined with ``&`` after the name of the param.
+Reference parameters are defined with ``&`` after the type of the parameter.
-Params may have mutability modifiers ``mut`` or ``imut``, that are specified after the type name or after ``&`` (for reference params).
+Parameters may have mutability modifiers ``mut`` or ``imut``, that are specified after the type name or after ``&`` (for reference parameters).
-If there is no mutability modifier specified for the param it is assumed to be ``imut``.
+If there is no mutability modifier specified for a parameter it is assumed to be ``imut``.

-For reference params mutability modifiers are important for the caller.
+For reference parameters mutability modifiers are important for the caller.
-An immutable reference can't be passed to mutable reference param.
+An immutable reference can't be passed to mutable reference parameter.
-For value params mutability modifiers have a meaning only inside function body.
+For value parameters mutability modifiers have meaning only inside function body.
 Immutable value arguments can't be changed inside function body.

 Params example:

 .. code-block:: u_spr

-   fn Add( i32 imut x, i32 y ) : i32; // Immutable value params.
-The second param is by-default immutable. fn Inc( u32 &mut x ); // Mutable reference param fn GetLength( ust::string8 &imut str ) : size_type; // Immutable reference param
+   fn Add( i32 imut x, i32 y ) : i32; // Immutable value parameters.
+The second parameter is by-default immutable. fn Inc( u32 &mut x ); // Mutable reference parameter fn GetLength( ust::string8 &imut str ) : size_type; // Immutable reference parameter
-   fn GetNumZeros( ust::string8 & str ) : size_type;  // Immutable by-default reference param
+   fn GetNumZeros( ust::string8 & str ) : size_type;  // Immutable by-default reference parameter

 **************
 *Return value*